Are you fond of good food and traditional cuisine? Discover Sicilian typical dishes with this itinerary through its delicious regional recipes.

 During this festivity, a painting made in the 18th century and a statue depicting the Virgin on horseback, while she is wearing an armour and she is brandishing a sword, are venerated to commemorate her descent and her decisive intervention to save the population from Saracen raids.

-2. Pasta with Moorish sauce
+2. What to eat in Sicily: pasta with Moorish sauce

 The cuisine of Syracuse is very special, marked by the prevalence of simple, earthy ingredients and the strong imprint of a tradition rooted in the Greek, Arab, and Middle Eastern worlds.
 Its variety of flavours reflects the core of several cultures with which it has come into contact throughout the centuries.